-- (a) Derivative contracts traded on MTFs are OTC derivatives in the context of EMIR. - (b) The definition explicitly refers to the place of execution ("a derivative contract the execution of which does not take place on a regulated market").
-The characteristics that these contracts have in common with exchange traded derivatives are therefore not relevant for the purpose of the definition of OTC derivatives. - (c) Derivative contracts executed on non-EU exchanges that are equivalent to a regulated market in accordance with Article 19(6) of MiFID do not count for the purpose of the determination of the clearing threshold.
-Derivatives traded in other non-EU exchanges will count for the determination of the clearing threshold.
-Article 19(6) states that the European Commission shall publish a list of those exchanges that are to be considered as equivalent.
-To date, there is no publicly available list of non-EU exchange equivalent to a regulated market, as envisaged under Article 19(6) of MiFID.
-In the absence of this list, all derivative contracts executed on non-EU exchanges should be counted for the purpose of the determination of the clearing threshold. - (d) Derivatives transactions, such as block trades, which are executed outside the trading platform of the regulated market, but are subject to the rules of the regulated market and are executed in compliance with those rules, including the immediate processing by the regulated market after execution and the clearing by a CCP, should not be regarded as OTC derivatives transactions.
+- (a) \\modified\\ Derivative contracts traded on MTFs or OTFs are OTC derivatives in the context of EMIR. - (b) The definition explicitly refers to the place of execution ("a derivative contract the execution of which does not take place on a regulated market").
+The characteristics that these contracts have in common with exchange traded derivatives are therefore not relevant for the purpose of the definition of OTC derivatives. - (c) \\modified\\ Derivative contracts executed on a third-country market which has been considered to be equivalent to an EU regulated market by the European Commission in accordance with Article 2a of EMIR, are not OTC derivatives under EMIR and do not count for the purpose of the determination of the clearing threshold under Article 10 of EMIR.

+However, derivative contracts executed on third-country markets which have not been considered to be equivalent to an EU regulated market, will count for the determination of the clearing threshold.

+Article 2a states that the European Commission shall publish a list of those markets that are to be considered to be equivalent.
+ESMA maintains on its website a consolidated list of third-country markets that have been considered to be equivalent to an EU regulated market for the purpose of the OTC derivative definition under EMIR.

+(d) Derivatives transactions, such as block trades, which are executed outside the trading platform of the regulated market, but are subject to the rules of the regulated market and are executed in compliance with those rules, including the immediate processing by the regulated market after execution and the clearing by a CCP, should not be regarded as OTC derivatives transactions.
 Therefore, these transactions should not be considered for the purpose of the clearing obligation and the calculation of the clearing threshold by NFC that only relates to OTC derivatives.